Looking for a Norwegian Getaway review? You have come to the right place!

 More Norwegian Getaway Pictures

-Book the Norwegian Getaway for $15 per night
+Book the Norwegian Getaway from as little as $15 per night

 Norwegian Getaway Tip #6: As we booked in September / October – just after school holidays finished – we got an awesome rate of $15 per person per night excluding tax.